riesinger/riesinger/README.md

 ### 💪 I'm currently working on:

-- [NoNonsenseCooking][nnc] - A no-nonsense recipe website with curated recipes.
+- [NoNonsenseCooking][nncgh] - A no-nonsense recipe website with curated recipes.
 No ads, no trackers, no nonsense
 - [freecloud][fc] - Think Nextcloud, but cloud-native

 ### 💬 Connect with me: